Suivant: Custom NAT-based network for libvirt, Précédent: Pont réseau pour QEMU, Monter: Machines virtuelles [Table des matières][Index]

 preceding section (voir Pont réseau pour QEMU).
 In this case, the next

-best option is to use a virtual bridge with static routing and to
+best option is to use a virtual network switch with static routing

 virt-manager